 You have countless search tools at your disposal if you can’t find your spouse.
 What works depends a great deal on your particular circumstances, and who you want to find, but at least you have places to start.

-It’s also a different situation when someone simply moved away versus when they don’t want to be found.
-And all of this shapes your task.
+It’s also a different situation when someone simply moved away versus when they actively don’t want to be found.
+And all of these factors shape your task.

 It may sound basic, but the obvious choices are usually good places to start.

 - Technology is a valuable ally, and online tools and resources often yield results.
-In some instances, a cursory internet search may provide clues or places to check.
+In some instances, a cursory internet search may provide clues, places to check, or even the jackpot.

-- You can also dig into phone listings in the area where you know they lived.
+- Dig into phone listings in the area where you know they lived.

-- You may want to examine various databases, public court records, and even the Federal Bureau of Prisons.
+- Examine various databases, public court records, and even the Federal Bureau of Prisons.

-- It may also help to look at the DMV, military records, and the Social Security Death Index.
+- Look at the DMV, military records, and the Social Security Death Index.

-- If you hired a lawyer in your case, they may also be able to help if you can’t find your spouse.
+If you hired a lawyer in your case, they should be able to help if you can’t find your spouse.
+If nothing else, they will have suggestions of where to start.

-This keeps the momentum from bogging down and gets you on your way faster.
-Again, keep records of your efforts, it’s important to show the court you did your best.
-Divorce laws demand the effort.
+Again, keep records of all your efforts.
+It’s important to show the court you did your best.
+Divorce laws demand you do the work.

 Related Reading: Pro Se Divorce: The DIY Method